The XLIFF 2.0 file filter by default imports files with the following extensions:

 Export Attributes Mapping

 By default (if no rules are added), all XLIFF trans-units in the exported target file will look identical to the source except that the target will be translated.
-To change the XLIFF states e.g. from new to translated in the exported target XLIFF file, Memsource segment statuses can be mapped to XLIFF states.
+To change the XLIFF states (for example, from New to Translated in the exported target XLIFF file), Memsource segment statuses can be mapped to XLIFF states.

 Custom Export Settings

-Map to specific target XLIFF attributes based on MemSource segment statuses:
+You can map to specific target XLIFF attributes based on the following Memsource segment statuses:

 - Confirmed and locked